SamuraisEpic/SamuraisEpic/README.md

 - Hi, I’m @SamuraisEpic
-- i'm an avid parrot 🦜
+- i'm an avid supporter of software parroting
 - I’m interested in games, Linux, and some other stuff
-- Currently, i'm learning how to get through highschool unscathed.
+- Currently, i'm learning python, and hope to do some c++ soon.
-- You can reach me on twitter (should be linked on my profile), on discord (@SamuraisEpic#7339) or if you feel like it, xbox live (@SamuraisEpic).
+- You can reach me on discord (@SamuraisEpic#7339), on reddit (mention u/SamuraisEpic), or of you feel like it, on steam (code 1052644344) or xbox live (@SamuraisEpic).

 <!---
 SamuraisEpic/SamuraisEpic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.